eing/eing.github.io/_posts/2016-06-10-TestingResiliency.markdown

 : > A resilient system keeps processing transactions, even when there are transient impulses, persistent stresses, or component failures disrupting normal processing.
 This is what most people mean when they just say stability.
 It’s not just that your individual servers or applications stay up and running but rather that the user can still get work done.

 Understanding resiliency is the first step, what comes next?
-Here are a few follow up questions -
+Here are some questions that I would ask -

  * How do I find out the services that threaten my service stability?
  * How do I simulate instability of the services that I depend on?